spierala/mini-rx-store/README.md

   - Component Store and Feature Store share the same API (`setState`, `select`, `effect`...)
   - Component Store is perfect for managing smaller and local state (most times that is Component state)
   - You can use most of the MiniRx extensions: Logger Extension, Undo Extension and Immutable Extension
-  - Component Store extensions can be configured globally or individually for each store
+  - Extensions can be configured globally or individually for each Component Store instance
 - **Tree-shakable**: even more lightweight!
 - **Lazy state initialisation** with `setInitialState`
 - **`setState` accepts also an Observable**: use an Observable to update state